Naeima/Correlation-between-Female-Fertility-and-Employment-Status/README.md

 # Female-fertility-and-employment-status
-This project creates an interactive dashboard to visualise a study about the relationship between the female fertility and her employment status across UK regions.
-Multiple datasets were selected and analyised, key findings were communicated.
+This project creates an interactive dashboard to visualise a study about the relationship between female fertility and employment status across UK regions.
+Multiple datasets were selected and analysed, and key findings were communicated.

 # Running the Dashboard